reasonml/reason-react/docs/refs.md

 };
 ```

 DOM elements allow you to pass refs to track specific elements that have been rendered for side-effects outside of React's control.
-To do this you can use the `ReactDOMRe.Ref` module.
+To do this you can use the `ReactDOM.Ref` module.

 ```reason
 [@react.component]